sonuabraham/yocto-manifest/README.md

 **7. Flash your image:**

 Note that your uSD will have to be at least 2GB large.
-Pop in your micro SD card to your card writer, and find out the location of the block device by running dmesg.
+Pop in your micro SD card to your card writer, and find out the location of the block device by running `dmesg`.

-Be sure to install bmap-tools:
+Be sure to install `bmap-tools`:

     $ sudo apt-get install bmap-tools

 Create a bmap file:

     $ bmaptool create /var/tmp/wic/build/sdimage-gumstix-201506231742-mmcblk.direct > image.bmap

 Flash uSD:

     $ sudo bmaptool copy --bmap image.bmap /var/tmp/wic/build/sdimage-gumstix-201506231742-mmcblk.direct /dev/sdb

-Note :

-The "201506231742" will be different.
-It depends on when you create it.
+If you get an error due to the size of the image being bigger than the uSD card, adjust the size parameter (`--size`) in the kickstart file.

 Hooray you are done!